Complex CNN CSI Enhancer for Integrated Sensing and Communications: Introduction

 \subsection{Our Contributions}

-In this paper, we propose a novel ISAC complex CNN CSI enhancer to efficiently suppress the noise in the CSI estimates with relatively low complexity, which provides highly accurate CSI for both reliable communication demodulation and accurate sensing estimation.
-We also propose a novel biased fast Fourier transform (FFT)-based sensing method to further improve the range estimation accuracy with complexity close to the FFT-based sensing method.
+In this paper, we aim to address the above two major issues of CSI enhancers.
+We propose a novel ISAC complex CNN CSI enhancer for efficiently suppressing the noise in the CSI estimates with a relatively low complexity, which provides highly accurate CSI estimation for both reliable communication demodulation and accurate sensing estimation.
+We also propose a novel biased fast Fourier transform (FFT)-based sensing method to improve the range estimation accuracy with complexity close to the FFT-based sensing method.

-Since the radio channel response is complex-valued, instead of using two real-value channels DNN to train the CSI denoiser by treating the imaginary and real parts of complex CSI as two isolated real values, we use the complex-value computation layers to construct a complex CNN CSI enhancer, { which well maintains the phase shift pattern of the complex multiplication operation in channel response.} { Moreover, we add the FFT-based ISAC transform modules into the CNN structure to transform the CSI from the original domain to the sparse delay-angle domain, which can be better processed by CNN since the CSIs in the delay-angle domain can be regarded as radar images~\cite{Sturm2011}, and CNN is naturally powerful for extracting the image information~\cite{2021JiangdualCNN}.} { Since the parameter sensing is based on the CSI, we set minimizing the NMSE of CSI estimation as the objective for the training of ISAC complex CNN to unify both the communication and sensing optimization.} The simulation results show that the training descending speed of the complex CNN CSI enhancer is fast, and the NMSE loss of the CSI enhancer is low enough to make the bit error rate (BER) of communication demodulation using the enhanced CSI approach that with the perfect CSI estimation.
+Since the radio channel response is complex-valued, instead of using DNNs with two real-valued channels to train the CSI denoiser by treating the imaginary and real parts of complex CSI as two isolated real values, we use the complex-valued computation layers to construct a complex CNN CSI enhancer, which well maintains the phase information of the complex channel response.
+Moreover, we add FFT-based ISAC transform modules into the CNN to convert the CSI from the antenna-time domain to the sparse angle-delay domain, which is similar to the radar heatmap images and can be more efficiently processed by CNN~\cite{Sturm2011, 2021JiangdualCNN}.
+Since the parameter sensing is based on the CSI, we set minimizing the NMSE of CSI estimation as the objective for the training of ISAC complex CNN to unify communication and sensing optimization.
+Simulation results show that the training descending speed of the complex CNN CSI enhancer is fast, and the NMSE loss of the CSI enhancer is remarkably low.